Ash-5p/six-blokes/README.md

 - **Menu Allergen Filter**: Add a filter feature which allows users to filter out items with one or more selected allergens.
 - **Notifications**: Implement a notification system that alerts users when their bookings are approved.
 - **Email Subscriptions**: Allow users to subscribe to receive email notifications for new deals, updates, or newsletters.
+- **Order Online/Delivery Service**: Allow users to order for deliver, and pay online.

 ## Tools & Technologies